ip413/bbb1/README.md

 All texts in application could be stored in some dictionary.

-Store has references to listener which potentaily unefective/harmful during unmounting - this is why removing them is necessary.
+Store has references to listener which potentaily unefective/harmful during unmounting - this is why removing them is necessary (possible task for HOC).

 Tabs component from Material-UI keeps references and mounted objects until specific tab is visible - this could require some changes, for example when components under tab are CPU consuming but realtively cheap in creating them with every Tab "focus".